External Data Sources¶

 - Enter a name;

-- Click Confirm.
-The system will automatically create an API Key for you at this time, which you can view in the API Key section.
+- Click OK.
+The system will automatically create an API Key for you; you can view it in API Key.

 For more details, refer to API Key Management.